opendocsg/slw-judgments-backfill/2013_SGHC_129/report.md

  This was the accused’s second conviction for drink driving.
 He was sentenced to 6 months’ imprisonment and 8 years’ disqualification for the s 304A(b) PC offence, and 4 months’ imprisonment, $3000 fine and 5 years’ disqualification for the RTA offence.
 Both sentences were to run concurrently.

-56     The Respondent cited the case of _Public Prosecutor v Tan Chean Wei_ [2010] SGDC 240 (“ _Tan Chean Wei_ ”).
+56     The Respondent cited the case of _Public Prosecutor v Tan Chean Wei_ <span class="citation">[2010] SGDC 240</span> (“ _Tan Chean Wei_ ”).
 There the accused was charged under s 304A(b) PC and s 67(1)(a) RTA for driving under the influence of a drug, Nimetazepam.
 He was driving along a 3-lane, 2-way road when he lost control of his motor van and collided into the deceased’s bicycle.
 The accused was fined $6,000 and a disqualification period of 3 years was imposed for the s 304A(b) PC offence and a fine of $2,000 and 3 years’ disqualification was imposed for the s 67(1)(a) RTA offence.

 57     The Prosecution sought to distinguish _Tan Chean Wei_ from our present case.
 They pointed out that the accused in that case was under the medication Erimin which had been _legally_ prescribed to the accused for his insomnia and that it was not shown that the level of medication present in his system exceeded the dosage to such a degree as to constitute abuse.
 Moreover, the accused had taken the medication some _18 hours_ prior to the accident.
 I accepted the Prosecution’s submissions in respect of _Tan Chean Wei_ ; the level of culpability on the part of the Respondent clearly exceeded that of the accused in that case in the light of his conscious decision to drink two whole bottles of beer and then drive soon thereafter_._